digitallyinduced/ihp/Guide/routing.markdown

 ### Real-World Example

-Here is an real world example of a custom routing implementation for a custom Apple Web Service interface implemented at digitally induced:
+Here is a real world example of a custom routing implementation for a custom Apple Web Service interface implemented at digitally induced:

 ```haskell
 instance CanRoute RegistrationsController where